Dream Park: Plot

-And the game opens with a bang.
-Henderson's team are sent to (simulated) Melanesia to retrieve some sort of World War II-era superweapon, but dark magic rips them out of the sky, forcing them to fight their way across New Guinea.
+The game opens with a bang.
+Henderson's team is sent to (simulated) Melanesia to retrieve some type of World War II-era superweapon, but dark magic rips their Gooney Bird out of the sky to a crash landing.
+The party has to fight their way across New Guinea, dealing with magic and monsters of kinds they have never seen before.
 Demigods, Cargo Cult magicians, and an army of laughing zombies stand between them and victory.

-But even as Henderson's team hacks their way through the jungle, the real world threatens the game.
-A multi-million dollar experimental prototype has been stolen from Dream Park R&D, and a guard murdered.
-And all the evidence suggests that someone from within the game is responsible.
+But even as Henderson's team hacks their way through the jungle, the real world threatens the Game.
+A multi-million dollar experimental prototype has been stolen from Dream Park's Research & Development Department, with a security guard murdered in the process.
+All the evidence suggests one of the Players in South Seas Treasure is responsible.

-Caught between the loss of millions from the prototype, and the loss of millions if they stop the game, the higher-ups hit on an unusual solution.
-Alex Griffin, the head of Dream Park security, will go undercover as a player in the Game.
-Solve a murder mystery, help a bunch of crazies play dress-up—how hard can it be?
+Caught between losing millions of dollars if the stolen prototype is not recovered, and the loss of millions if they stop the Game, Dream Park's senior executives hit on an unusual solution.
+Alex Griffin, Chief of Dream Park Security, will go undercover as a Player in the Game, using the optional Player slot always reserved by the Park in every Game but rarely used.
+The catch is Griffin has never played a Game before, much less one created by one of the best Game Masters in the world.

+Solve a murder, recover the stolen prototype, help a bunch of crazies play dress-up in a fantasy without getting killed out of the Game; how hard can it be?
+Both Griffin and the readers will find out!